-Depending on the size of your practice or even hospital, bottlenecks often start in other departments such as the intensive care unit, and pass down to the emergency department.
-Bottlenecks can even start at the reception desk and work their way down to the billing department.
-Since all departments should be aligned on similar goals, each department should focus on offering the best level of care to the patient rather than trying to curb operational bottlenecks.
+Depending on the size of your practice or hospital, bottlenecks can start in other departments and work their way down to you.
+All departments, from reception to billing to providers, should be aligned with similar goals.
+Every employee should be able to focus on offering the patient the best level of care, rather than having to fix operational bottlenecks.

 3. Develop a culture of accountability

 Each staff member should take responsibility when it comes to the facility’s performance (good and bad) while dedicating themselves to making a positive change.
 Practice leaders should communicate expectations/objectives and hold each staff member to a high standard.
-Apart from encouraging staff members and providers to participate in the strategic process, it would be best to be a part of the solution as well.
+Aside from encouraging staff and providers to participate in the strategic process, leadership needs to be a part of the solution as well.